fietec/cleks.h/README.md

 # Cleks Lexer Library Documentation

-**Cleks** is a configurable lexer library designed to tokenize strings based on user-defined rules for languages, data formats, or custom syntaxes.
+**Cleks** is a configurable header-only lexer library designed to tokenize strings based on user-defined rules for languages, data formats, or custom syntaxes (all written in c, or course).

 ## Table of Contents
 - [Installation](#installation)